Traceton/Traceton/README.md

 ### 👋 Hi there, my name is Traceton.

-## 🌲 I'm a software developer currently living in Knoxville Tennessee.
+## 🌲 I'm a software developer currently living in Denver Colorado.

 - 📖 I love problem solving and learning new ways to troubleshoot and better understand issues.
 - 🏍️ I love the outdoors.
 - ☕ I believe it's important to find a balance between work, play, and rest.
 - 🏡 I find architectural design and development to be interesting.
 - 📁 I Feel more creative and inspired when i am somewhere clean, organized, with lots of natural light.

-### My goals for 2025:

-- Focus on improving my communication.
-- Meet other people with similar interests.

 ### Connect with me: